Section 14 of Evidence Act,1872 [Case Laws]

 Explanation-2: Previous conviction of the person is also relevant under section 14.
 Read illustration:

 A is accused of delivering to other a counterfeit coin which, at the time of delivery, he knew it to be counterfeit.
-If A was previously convicted of delivering counterfeit coins are relevant.
+If A was previously convicted of delivering counterfeit coins is relevant.

 Case Laws:

-- R vs. Prabhudas (1874): This case explains, Explanation-1 of Section 14.
+• R vs. Prabhudas (1874): This case explains, Explanation-1 of Section 14.
 In this case, accused was found of documents apparently forged.
-It was held not relevant in prosecution for forging a promissory note as it shows tendency of committing a offence of that class and not an intention to commit that particular offence (i.e., committing of forgery of promissory note) It was not found relevant under section 14.
+It was held not relevant in prosecution for forging a promissory note as it shows the tendency of committing an offence of that class and not an intention to commit that particular offence (i.e., committing of forgery of the promissory note) It was not found relevant under section 14.

-- Aveson vs Kinnaird (English case): Lady made statement as to state of her health to the insurance company that her health is good.
-But Insurance company claimed that she made false statement to them as when visitor visited her, she told him that she was in bad state of health.
-These statement of visitor were allowed by the court and held to be relevant as it shows her state of mind (Which includes intention, ill-will, good faith etc.).
-This case similar to Illustration (m).
+• Aveson vs Kinnaird (English case): The Lady made the statement as to the state of her health to the insurance company that her health is good.
+However the Insurance company claimed that she made false statements to them as when the visitor visited her, she told him that she was in a bad state of health.
+These statements of the visitor were allowed by the court and held to be relevant as they show her state of mind (which includes intention, ill-will, good faith, etc.).
+This case is similar to Illustration (m).

 Join us: